aws-samples/amazon-sagemaker-secure-mlops/README.md

 After you have finished working and experimenting with MLOps projects you should perform clean up of the provisioned SageMaker resources to avoid charges.
 The following billable resources should be removed:
 - CloudFormation stack sets with model deployment (in case you run Model deploy pipeline)
-  This will delete provisioned SageMaker endpoints and associated resources
+  This deletes provisioned SageMaker endpoints and associated resources
 - SageMaker projects and corresponding S3 buckets with project artifacts
 - Any data in the data and model S3 buckets